 Emails will be used to distribute information of council business.

-Guidance for Councillors using the Council’s Social Media Presence.
+Guidance for Councillors using the Council’s Social Media Presence

 3. All social media sites in use should be checked and updated on a regular basis and ensure that the security settings are in place.

-4. When participating in any online communication:
+4. When participating in any online communication;

+5. Respect the privacy of other councillors and residents.
 6. Do not post any information or conduct any online activity that may violate laws or regulations, see below libel and copyright.
+7. Residents and Councillors should note that not all communications require a response.

 8. The nominated moderator or moderators shall remove any negative posts which may contain personal and inflammatory remarks, libellous or defamatory information without further comment or notification.

-9. Councillors or parishioners who have any concerns regarding content placed on social media sites should report them to the Clerk to the Council.
-Misuse of such sites in a manner that is contrary to this and other policies could result in action being taken.
+9. Councillors or parishioners who have any concerns regarding content placed on social media sites should report them to the Parish Clerk.
+Misuse of such sites in a manner that is contrary to this, and other policies could result in action being taken.
+10. The Policy will be reviewed annually.
+Date of reapproval by Radford Semele Parish Council 25th March 2024

 Additional background information (IDeA) 2010

-Libel If you publish an untrue statement about a person which is damaging to their reputation they may take a libel action against you.
-This will also apply if you allow someone else to publish something libellous on your website if you know about it and don’t take prompt action to remove it.
+If you publish an untrue statement about a person which is damaging to their reputation they may take a libel action against you.
+This will also apply if you allow someone else to publish something libellous on your website if you know about it and do not take prompt action to remove it.
 A successful libel claim against you will result in an award of damages against you.

-Copyright Placing images or text on your site from a copyrighted source (for example extracts from publications or photos) without permission is likely to breach copyright.
+Placing images or text on your site from a copyrighted source (for example extracts from publications or photos) without permission is likely to breach copyright.
 Avoid publishing anything you are unsure about or seek permission in advance.
 Breach of copyright may result in an award of damages against you.

-Data Protection Avoid publishing the personal data of individuals unless you have their express written permission.
+Avoid publishing the personal data of individuals unless you have their express written permission.

-Bias and pre-determination If you are involved in determining planning or licensing applications or other quasi-judicial decisions, avoid publishing anything that might suggest you don’t have an open mind about a matter you may be involved in determining.
+If you are involved in determining planning or licensing applications or other quasi-judicial decisions, avoid publishing anything that might suggest you don’t have an open mind about a matter you may be involved in determining.
 If not, the decision runs the risk of being invalidated.

 Obscene material Publication of obscene material is a criminal offence.

+The Electoral Commission requires that candidates provide a return of expenditure on any form of advertising or campaign literature and that includes web advertising.
 And there are additional requirements, such as imprint standards for materials which can be downloaded from a website.
-Full guidance for candidates can be found at www.electoralcommission.org.uk www.electoralcommission.org.uk/guidance/those-we-regulate/ candidates-and-agents
+Full guidance for candidates can be found at www.electoralcommission.org.uk www.electoralcommission.org.uk/guidance/those-we-regulate/ candidates-and-agents.

-The council’s legal position Material published by a local authority as an organisation is, for obvious reasons, restricted in terms of content.
+Material published by a local authority as an organisation is, for obvious reasons, restricted in terms of content.
 It must not contain party political material and, in relation to other material, should not persuade the public to a particular view, promote the personal image of a particular councillor, promote an individual councillor’s proposals, decisions or recommendations, or personalise issues.
 Nor should the council assist in the publication of any material that does any of the above.

 The Members’ Code of Conduct – Guidance for Councillors